Ellenella/sb1-b8keceu3/ethicguard-ai-firewall/CONTRIBUTING.md

 # Contributing to EthicGuard AI Firewall

 We welcome contributions to the EthicGuard AI Firewall SDK!
 This document provides guidelines for contributing to the project.
+Feel free to email to fitsumella90@gmail.com.

 ## 🚀 Getting Started